 Flexible Premium

-The flexible premium can vary between a minimum and a maximum amount, specified in the contract, which the contract owner can pay during the accumulation period, which would be good for someone whose income can vary considerably.
+The flexible premium can vary between a minimum and a maximum amount, specified in the contract, which the contract owner can pay during the accumulation period, which would be good for someone whose income varies considerably.
 However, the value of the annuity cannot be determined until the final payment, because there is no way to determine how much will be in the account when it is annuitized, although an average premium can be projected.

 How Annuity Payments are Calculated